NativeScript/developer-day-workshop/src/chapters/chapter3.md

 <StackLayout width="40%" *ngFor="let kitten of kittens" horizontalAlignment="center" class="card">
 ```

-Finally, add styles to the card itself by adding this style to `app.css`:
+Finally, add styles to the card and its label by adding these styles to `app.css`:

 ```
 .card {
     background-color: #DA4167;
     margin: 10;
     border-radius: 5;
+}
+.text {
     color: #EBEBD3;
 }
 ```